posix4e/backyardmonitor/README.md

   - Or: `uvicorn bm.app:app --reload --port 8080 --env-file .env`
  - Open http://localhost:8080 — one page for live view, spot calibration, and a generic JSON editor for zones, events, and image management.

+### UI refresh interval

+- The live frame on the home page refreshes every 10s by default to reduce load.
+- Configure via env/API: `UI_FRAME_REFRESH_MS` (e.g., set to 5000 for 5s) — returned by `/api/config`.

 ## Deployment

 Recommended: uv + systemd (no Docker).
 See `DEPLOY.md` for the unit file and a one‑command `deploy.sh`.